 The heat plate measures 3.25 inches long by 1.9 inches wide.
 The recommended maximum design size for using the Cricut EasyPress Mini with iron-on vinyl is 4 x 3.5 inches, or 1.7 x 5.25 inches.
 Think of it as being able to have a workspace that’s about double the size of the heat plate.

-From the plate to the top of the handle is 4 inches.
+From the plate to the top of the handle is 4 inches, and it’s very comfortable to hold and use.

 How to use the EasyPress Mini